GSA/idmanagement.gov/_buy/trust-services.md

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">
-    <h4 class="usa-alert__heading">DigiCert Shared Services Transition and Decommission</h4>
+    <h4 class="usa-alert__heading">DigiCert PKI Shared Services Decommission and Transition</h4>
     <p class="usa-alert__text">
-      DigiCert has announced it will decommissiong it's federal and Non-federal shared services platform and transition out of the Federal PKI trust framework by 2024.
+      DigiCert announced it is decommissiong it's federal shared services platform and transitioning out of the PKI Shared Service Provider program by 2024.
 They will transition existing customers and not accept any new customers.
 For transition information, contact FPKI at GSA.gov.
     </p>
   </div>
 </div>